- Materials & Industrial Technology

 Circuit breakers and fuses, in spite of performing a common task of interruption of the flow of fault current to an equipment or system, are entirely different from each other in all aspects of construction and principle of operation.
 Whenever a short circuit or an overload occurs, heavy fault current flows through the equipment that may damage the equipment and may cause interruption of service.
 Here arises the need for the protection devices such as fuses, relays, circuit breakers etc. The main function of these devices is to interrupt the flow of fault current to an equipment and protecting it from severe damage.
 Few people think that the circuit breakers and the fuses are the same.
 But it is not.
 This article will make you clear “what is a circuit breaker?”
 “What is an electric fuse?” and the difference between them.

 A circuit breaker is a mechanical device used to perform switching operations in an electrical circuit under normal as well as abnormal conditions.
-When a circuit breaker is employed in the protection of an electrical circuit, they are equipped with a trip coil connected to a relay arrangement, which is designed to sense the abnormal conditions and close the trip circuit.
+When a circuit breaker is employed in the protection of an electrical circuit, they are equipped with a trip coil connected to a relay arrangement, which is designed to sense the abnormal conditions and close the breaker trip circuit.
 Therefore an additional relay arrangement is always required for the automated operation of a circuit breaker.
+For breakers of very small capacity, for example, low voltage circuit breakers up to 100A, have thermal couple arrangement instead of fault sensing relays.

 Operating principle of Circuit breakers

 The simplified operating principle of a circuit breaker is as follows: A circuit breaker consists of a fixed contact and a moving contact.
-Under normal conditions these contacts will ne touching each other and will carry current.
+Under normal conditions, these contacts will be closed allowing current to flow through it.
 When an abnormal condition is sensed by the relay arrangement provided, it energizes the trip coils and pulls back the moving contact apart and opens the circuit breaker, thereby interrupting the flow of current.
 The circuit breaker is reset manually or automatically after the clearance of fault.
 Circuit breakers can also be operated manually.

 A model of circuit breaker relay arrangement